sharkdp/insect/README.md

   the physical quantities.
-- Insect supports an [**interactive**](https://en.wikipedia.org/wiki/REPL) style with its readline-based interface.
-There is a saved history that can be browsed by pressing up- and down keys.
+- Insect supports an [**interactive**](https://en.wikipedia.org/wiki/REPL) style with its readline-like interface.
+There is a saved history that can be browsed by pressing the up and down arrow keys.
 The history is also searchable via *Ctrl-R*.
-- The syntax of Insect is rather strict.
+- Insect's syntax is rather strict.
 The parser does not try to be "smart" on syntactically incorrect input, so there shouldn't be any surprises - and you can trust the result of your calculation.
 The parsed user input is always pretty-printed for a quick double-check.
-- Insect is written in [PureScript](http://www.purescript.org/) and therefore benefits from all the safety-guarantees that a strictly-typed functional programming language gives you.
+- Insect is written in [PureScript](http://www.purescript.org/) and therefore benefits from all the safety guarantees that a strictly typed functional programming language gives you.
 - The source code of [purescript-quantities](https://github.com/sharkdp/purescript-quantities)
   (the underlying library for physical units) as well as the code of